-The ankles are common places for females to get roses especially, although of course, they’re suitable for any gender.
+The ankles are common places for females to get rose tattoos especially, although of course, they’re suitable for any gender.

-People often choose the ankle as an unobtrusive spot that adds a feminine vibe to a blue rose.
+People often choose the ankle to get a tattoo as an unobtrusive spot that adds a feminine vibe to a blue rose tattoo.

 - Blue Rose Neck Tattoos